prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>AdditionalScrapeConfigs allows specifying a key of a Secret containing
+<p>additionalScrapeConfigs allows specifying a key of a Secret containing
 additional Prometheus scrape configurations.
 Scrape configurations specified are appended to the configurations generated by the Prometheus Operator.
 Job configurations specified must have the form as specified